SethHWeidman/Conference_talks/README.md

 # Conference_talks
 Repo for talks I've given at conferences, Meetups, and luncheons.

+## ODSC_East_2018_GANs

+"Latest Developments in GANs" talk to be given at ODSC East on May 4, 2018.

 ## ODSC_West_2017_Deep_Learning

 "Deep Learning from Scratch using Python" talk given on November 4, 2017 at ODSC West.
 [Here](https://odsc.com/training/portfolio/deep-learning-scratch-using-python) is a link to the talk description, and [here](https://www.youtube.com/embed/aO-RRjG45X8) is a link to the video of the talk.